Occasional snowfall will continue into the afternoon. Then the clouds will break up towards evening.

 - National Park Hohe Tauern

-- Hiking tip of Engelbert - Kitzbuehel Tourism hiking guide
+- Hiking Tip from Engelbert - Kitzbuehel Tourism's Hiking Guide

 - Simply Go-Ticket-Bonus